-Best for Thick Hair: Gold 'N Hot Professional Ceramic 2" Hair Crimper Iron
+Best for Thick Hair: Gold 'N Hot 2" Ceramic Crimping Iron

 All you need is a minute to get this crimping iron ready to go.
-Two-inch gold plates, with various heat levels, instantly heat the hair to your desired style.
-In fact, fans of this hot tool rave that it doesn’t take them long to style their hair—just press down onto the section of hair for a second or two and you’ve got textured waves.
+Two-inch gold plates with various heat levels instantly heat your hair to your desired style.
+Fans of this hot tool rave that it doesn’t take them long to style their hair—just press down onto the section of hair for a second or two and you’ve got textured waves.
 Bonus: The 6-foot-long cord conveniently swivels—ideal for those just-a-tad-too-far outlets.

 Best for Curly Hair: DSHOW 4-in-1 Hair Ceramic Iron

-This four-in-one tool is ideal for curly hair-folks.
-It has four interchangeable ceramic plates, including a flat plate for straightening, plus three different crimpers: one with four teeth, one with six teeth, and one with eight teeth.
+This four-in-one tool is ideal for curly-haired folks.
+Its interchangeable ceramic plates include a flat plate for straightening plus three different crimpers: one with four teeth, one with six teeth, and one with eight teeth.
 If your hair has a natural curl, straighten it first, then snap on a crimping plate to create a defined ripple effect.

-Best for Natural Hair: Amika High Tide Deep Wave Crimper
+Best for Natural Hair: Amika High Tide Deep Waver

 Curly, coily, kinky—this volumizing hot tool works wonders on any hair type.
-Three tourmaline ceramic barrels help to create crease-free and flawless curls, all while sealing the cuticle to keep strands smooth.
-One user raves that although she’s a hair tool newbie, she found this crimper extremely easy to use—no practice needed.
+Three tourmaline ceramic barrels help create crease-free and flawless curls, all while sealing the cuticle to keep strands smooth.
+One user raves that despite being a hair tool newbie, she found this crimper extremely easy to use—no practice needed.

-"I love that this comes with an extra-long cord with 360-degree swivel, so you can really work it around you, plus negative ion technology that smooths hair, and a 30-minute turn-off feature," says Kim.
+Kim is also a fan.
+"I love that this comes with an extra-long cord with 360-degree swivel, so you can really work it around you, plus negative ion technology that smooths hair and a 30-minute turn-off feature," she says.

 Best for Short Hair: Bed Head Waveaholic 2'' For Tight Waves